HritikPandey-08/AudioFeatureExtraction/ReadME.md

 1. Clone this repository to your local machine.
 2. Create a virtual environment and activate it.
 3. Install the project dependencies using the command: `pip install -r requirements.txt`
+4. Read readme.txt
-4. Make database migrations: `python manage.py makemigrations` and `python manage.py migrate`
+5. Make database migrations: `python manage.py makemigrations` and `python manage.py migrate`
-5. Create a superuser: `python manage.py createsuperuser`
+6. Create a superuser: `python manage.py createsuperuser`
-6. Run the development server: `python manage.py runserver`
+7. Run the development server: `python manage.py runserver`

 ## Usage